 CPI = Complete ad spend / total installs

 Churn refers to users who quit using your mobile app.
 Certain people remove entirely (uninstall) the app, while others just do not log in.
 Nonetheless, this rate is a crucial measure of app success and any adjustments that may be required.

 The churn rate is also directly related to your company’s bottom line—the more your acquisition expenses, the greater your churn rate.
 In-app event tracking may assist in determining when churn begins, delivering vital info about your user journey.

 The formula for churn rate:

 Churn rate = 1 – (amount of active monthly users/amount of monthly installs)

 9. User Growth Rate

 The percent change in users over a certain time period is referred to as the user growth rate.
 The measure reflects whether the pace of growth is constant, quick, or slow.
-Studying this mobile app performance KPI allows you to investigate options such as marketing efforts or pricing campaigns.
+Studying this app KPI allows you to investigate options such as marketing efforts or pricing campaigns.

 10. Return on Investment